ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 ## Terminal IDEs
-This page introduces several terminal-based working environments available on UCR's HPC cluster that are useful for a variety of computer languages.
+This page introduces several terminal-based working environments available on UCR's HPC cluster that are useful when working remotely and support a variety of computer languages.
+If a more graphical environment is preferred, this introduction how to use [VSCode](https://hpcc.ucr.edu/manuals/hpc_cluster/selected_software/vscode/) on the cluster might be of interest.

 ## Vim/Nvim Basics

 To work efficiently on remote systems like a computer cluster, it is essential to learn how to work in a pure command-line interface.
-GUI environments like RStudio and similar coding environments are not suitable for this.
+GUI-based coding environments like [JupyterHub](https://jupyter.hpcc.ucr.edu/), [RStudio Server](https://hpcc.ucr.edu/manuals/linux_basics/text/#rstudio-server) and [VSCode](https://hpcc.ucr.edu/manuals/hpc_cluster/selected_software/vscode/) are not a complete replacement for this need.
 In addition, there is a lot of value of knowing how to work in an environment that is not restricted to a specific programming language.
 Therefore, for working on remote systems like HPCC Cluster, this site focuses on Nvim and Tmux.
 Both are useful